 Rather, we must consider the possibility that the correlation strategy cannot be naturally interpreted in terms of either a relationalist or substantivalist ontology.
-If we take the issue of primacy between temporal structure and the relations between instantaneous states of a material system to demarcate distinction between temporal relationalism and substantivalism then the clearly a theory in which there are no instantaneous states or temporal structure will transcend our system of classification.
-If we define temporal relationalism to simply mean 'not temporally substantivalist' then we can happily think of the correlation scheme as relationalist - but if we are to more constructively think about temporal relationalism in terms of its Machian philosophical underpinnings with the concept of time parasitic on relational change then the correlation scheme is defiantly not relationalist with regard to time since even a derived, relational notion of time cannot be found within the formalism.
+If we take the issue of primacy between temporal structure and the relations between instantaneous states of a material system to demarcate the distinction between temporal relationalism and substantivalism then clearly a theory in which there are no instantaneous states or temporal structure will transcend our system of classification.
+If we define temporal relationalism to mean simply 'not temporally substantivalist' then we can happily think of the correlation scheme as relationalist - but if we are to think more constructively about temporal relationalism in terms of its Machian philosophical underpinnings with the concept of time parasitic on relational change, then the correlation scheme is certainly not relationalist with regard to time since even a derived, relational notion of time cannot be found within the formalism.
 What kind of ontology should we give to the correlation scheme then if not a temporal relationalist one?
-The most obvious option would be to take a starkly Paramedian one - time is purely an illusion and not even a derived or emergent phenomena.
+The most obvious option would be to take a starkly Parmenidean one - time is purely an illusion and not even a derived or emergent phenomena.
 There is no change or evolution, merely correlations and timeless states corresponding to histories which cannot be temporally decomposed into instants.
-In the context of non-relativistic mechanics being adopting such a radical notion of timelessness would seem undesirable given other options are viable and this; together with the issue of practical applicability; would seem to push us away from adopting the correlation strategy.
+In the context of nonrelativistic mechanics adopting such a radical notion of timelessness would seem undesirable given the viability of other options and this, together with the issue of practical applicability, would seem to push us away from adopting the correlation strategy.
 For addressing the problem of representing change and observables in nonrelativistic timeless mechanics the emergent time strategy clearly provides us with a better option since its interpretation consequences are far more palatable.
-The case of general relativity, however, is another matter, and the that arena radical timelessness may become a necessity.
+The case of general relativity, however, is another matter, and in that arena radical timelessness may become a necessity.
+Since a number of complications.35 within this more powerful theory must be considered in detail before our arguments can be reconstructed, we will defer this discussion to further work.36